 The potential for ethanol production from sugarcane in Australia

 O'Hara, Ian Mark (2010) The potential for ethanol production from sugarcane in Australia.
-Proceedings of the Australian Society of Sugar Cane Technologists, 32, pp. 600-609.
+In Proceedings of the Australian Society of Sugar Cane Technologists, Australian Society of Sugar Cane Technologists, Bundaberg, Queensland, pp. 600-609.

 The Australian sugar industry processes approximately 35 million tonnes of sugarcane per year from 400 000 hectares of land.
 Sugar remains the principal revenue stream from sugarcane in Australia with less than 60 ML/y of fuel ethanol produced from final molasses at present.
 Modelling has been undertaken to estimate the potential ethanol production from the Australian sugar industry for integrated facilities producing both sugar and ethanol from the entire sugarcane resource.
 Although research aimed at developing commercial processes is ongoing, the use of a proportion of the bagasse and trash for ethanol production, in addition to juice and molasses fermentation, would allow significant increases in the scale of ethanol production from sugarcane in Australia, increasing total industry revenues while maintaining energy self sufficiency.

 Impact and interest:

 Citation counts are sourced monthly from and citation databases.

 These databases contain citations from different subsets of available publications and different time periods and thus the citation count from each is usually different.
 Some works are not in either database and no count is displayed.
 Scopus includes citations from articles published in 1996 onwards, and Web of Science® generally from 1980 onwards.

 Citations counts from theindexing service can be viewed at the linked Google Scholar™ search.